Injury Attorneys | Restoring LivesTM

 Be sure to go above and beyond when researching the next facility.
 Research staff-to-patient ratio and ensure that the home can accommodate any medical needs your loved one has.
 If possible, see if you can talk to other residents and their family members to gather information about personal experiences.

 After you’ve done all the necessary reporting, it’s just a important to seek legal counsel, even if the suspected abuse is minor.
 Since proving nursing home abuse is time-sensitive, gathering the names of all caretakers responsible for your loved one, dates, and photographs are crucial to your claim.
-Be as specific as you can not only when you’re reporting the abuse to proper authorities, but just as crucial, when meeting with your elderly abuse attorney.
+Be as specific as you can, not only when you’re reporting the abuse to proper authorities but also when meeting with your elderly abuse attorney.

 If it can be demonstrated that a nursing home or its caretakers have been abusing or neglecting your loved one, they may be liable for the damages.
 In a nursing home abuse lawsuit, you may be awarded compensation for:

 Punitive damages are awarded only in rare and serious cases, but it’s worth a conversation when consulting with your attorney.

 Be aware that nursing home abuse isn’t just committed by staff; visitors of other residents can commit the abuse as well as other residents.
 It’s up to the facility to protect their patients from abuse, no matter the source.
 In other words, instead of individual liability on behalf of a caretaker, the nursing home facility itself can be found liable for damages.

 If your elderly loved one has been abused at their care facility, contact the Indianapolis Nursing Home and Elder Abuse Attorneys of Wilson Kehoe Winingham.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.